Wednesday, December 19, 2007

 Bourne was the recipient of the 2007 PAFF Pioneer Award.

 On Nov.
-30th, before entering the hospital, Bourne wrote in his
+30th, before entering the hospital, Bourne wrote in his blog:

 "I'm writing to let you know that the usual stream of CHAMBA NOTES will not be forthcoming for about a month.
 I am scheduled to undergo an operation within the next couple weeks to remove a benign tumor that is pressing against my brain.
 While this is scary, the operation is not as dangerous as it sounds.
 First of all, the tumor is benign but it does periodically causes spasms and numbness in my left arm and leg.
 Second, the surgery will not penetrate the brain itself because the tumor is located on the surface of the brain.
 Finally, this type of operation, while not quite routine, has become commonplace enough so that most of the previous difficulties in this procedure have been worked out.
 I hope to be back in action by the new year.
 Send me your best wishes, prayers and good vibes. - St.Clair Bourne"